 Scoliosis is a lateral deviation of the spine with a rotational component.
 Current research suggests multiple contributing causes to its development but there is currently no definitive answer to the questions of causation and treatment.
+I understand idiopathic scoliosis (the kind that generally appears in adolescence) to be a whole-body neuro-skeletal issue.
 For a long time bracing and surgery were the only options.
 Fortunately, times are changing and recent studies are showing that specifically targeted movement techniques can ease or eliminate pain associated with scoliosis and may help reduce scoliotic curves.

 My approach to Moving with Scoliosis supports the development of strength, flexibility, balance and agility as well as pain reduction and the prevention of curve progression.
 My practice consists of multiple modalities including Postural Yoga, The Schroth Method, Pilates, Feldenkrais, Nutritious Movement and Z-Health Neurological-Based Movement Training.
 I have chosen these methods after years of study and exploration, first of my own scoliosis and then of my students.

 My first step as a teacher is to help my students understand the basic anatomy of their curves and other physical and emotional effects of scoliosis.
 I then teach movements, based on individual needs, that address the scoliotic imbalances and support my students to achieve their goals.
 When embarking on a movement practice, people with scoliosis must be careful to avoid physical movements that exacerbate the scoliotic curves of the spine.
 The body tends to want to move in the direction of the curves.
 For example, in a yoga practice it is tempting to go as deeply as you can into a pose.
 However, in asymmetrical poses, going as deeply as you can often means that you are moving with the curve and reinforcing the existing imbalances.